Syntax

 Workflow inputs exist for the entire workflow body.
 Variables declared in the main section exist for the main, emit, and publish sections.
 Named outputs are not considered variable declarations and therefore do not have any scope.

 Process input variables exist for the entire process body.
-Variables declared in the process script, shell, exec, and stub sections exist only in their respective section, with one exception – variables declared without the def keyword also exist in the output section.
+Variables declared in the process script, exec, and stub sections exist only in their respective section, with one exception – variables declared without the def keyword also exist in the output section.

 Variables declared in an if or else branch exist only within that branch: